 Take up the mantle of change.
 For this is your time.

-I want to hear from you with your questions, comments or ideas about talent pipeline process changes and disruption needed.
-Also, if you need help getting started with strategic workforce planning, critical role identification, environmental scanning or succession planning, I would like to help.
+I want to hear from you with your questions, comments, or ideas about talent pipeline process changes and the disruption needed.
+Also, if you need help getting started with strategic workforce planning, critical role identification, environmental scanning, or succession planning, I would like to help.